Darioc18/architecture-portfolio/README.md

 ### Validator testing

-Each page has been run through the W3C Markup validation service and CSS validation service **to be completed!!!**
+Each page has been run through the W3C Markup validation service and CSS validation service:

+- HTML
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdarioc18.github.io%2Farchitecture-portfolio%2F)
+- CSS
+  - No errors were returned when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdarioc18.github.io%2Farchitecture-portfolio%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

-### Performance
+### Performance **to be completed!!!**

 Google Lighthouse in Google's Chrome Developer Tools was used to test the performance of the website.
 All elements performed well.